ChrisParker88/getting-cleaning-data-project/README.md

 ###Altering the run_analysis.R code for use on your local machine

-Change the directory in line 1 of the code to the appropriate location for creating foldes and files for use in this analysis.
+Change the directory in line 1 of the code to the appropriate location for creating folders and files for use in this analysis.

 ###Project requirements